pawelgrzybek/pawelgrzybek.com/content/posts/2019-10-11-til-the-power-of-json-stringify-replacer-parameter.md

 ## (TIL) Today I learned

-`JSON.stringify()` takes a second optional argument that can be a replacer function or an array of white-listed keys to be stringified.
-To summarize…
+`JSON.stringify()` takes a second optional argument that can be a recursive replacer function or an array of white-listed keys to be stringified.
+Like so…

 ```js
 // Second argument as a replacer function